mattermost/mattermost-developer-documentation/site/content/contribute/mobile/push-notifications/service.md

 In the [mattermost-push-proxy project](https://github.com/mattermost/mattermost-push-proxy/tree/master/cmd/renew_apple_cert) there are some scripts to ease the process involved for updating the iOS notification certificates.
 Please check the README.md for further details.

-### Configure the Mattermost Server to use the Mattermost Push Notification Service
+### Configure the Mattermost Server to use the Mattermost push notification service

 - In your Mattermost instance, enable mobile push notifications.
     * Go to **System Console > Notifications > Mobile Push**.